wa-lang/wa/README.md

 </div>

-Wa is a general-purpose programming language designed for developing robustness and maintainability WebAssembly software.
-Instead of requiring complex toolchains to set up, you can simply go install it - or run it in a browser.
+Wa-lang is a general-purpose programming language designed for for WebAssembly.
+The goal is to provide a reliable, easy-to-use, statically typed language for high-performance web applications.
+The front-end parser of Wa-lang is derived from Golang, and the syntax maintains its simplicity, easy-to-learn, and unambiguous characteristics; the back-end code generator and runtime are fully independently developed (not dependent on external projects such as LLVM).
+Currently, Wa-lang is in the engineering trial stage.

 ![](docs/images/logo/logo-animate1.svg)